Jelly Fish on Gold Coast in January

 How hot is it normally in January in Surfers?

 January in Surfers Paradise and the Gold Coast in general is a hot and humid month.
-Usually the temperatures get up to high 20s and early to mid 30s centigrade.
-It is rare to get the temperatures on the Gold Coast up to the 40s (unlike other parts of Australia further south) however, it is the humidity that seems to make a difference.
+Usually the temperatures get up to high 20s and early to mid 30s centigradelate 20°s C and mid 30°s Celsius (or Centigrade) which is around 80° to 95° Fahrenheit.
+It is rare to get the temperatures on the Gold Coast up to the 40°C's or 105°F and above.
+Other parts of Australia further south or inland can get higher, however, it is the humidity that seems to make a difference.

 In January, we do get tropical storms, hence the humidity.
 So during the day the clouds build up and then if you are lucky the storm releases the tension and drops the humidity in the late afternoon or evening.